Global Convergence of the Return Dynamics in the Class $\mathcal{O}_C$: Stability and Basins of Attraction

-\begin{theorem} Let \(c^*\) be a critical point of the thickness function. \begin{enumerate} \item If \(|\mu_i|<1\) for all \(i\), then \(c^*\) is a locally attracting fixed point. \item If \(|\mu_i|>1\) for all \(i\), then \(c^*\) is a repelling fixed point. \item If the eigenvalues \(\mu_i\) lie on both sides of the unit circle, then \(c^*\) is a saddle point. \end{enumerate} \end{theorem}
+\begin{theorem}[Stability classification] Let $c^{*}$ be a nondegenerate critical point of the thickness function $d$, and let $\mu_{1},\ldots,\mu_{N-1}$ be the eigenvalues of the linearized return map $DF(c^*)$ given by \eqref{eq:eigenvalues}. \begin{enumerate}[label=(\roman*)] \item \textbf{Attracting (sink).} If $|\mu_{i}|<1$ for all $i = 1, \ldots, N-1$, then $c^{*}$ is a locally asymptotically stable fixed point.
+Every discrete orbit starting sufficiently close to $c^{*}$ converges to $c^{*}$ exponentially fast. \item \textbf{Repelling (source).} If $|\mu_{i}| > 1$ for all $i = 1, \ldots, N-1$, then $c^{*}$ is a repelling fixed point.
+No nontrivial orbit sequence converges to $c^{*}$ from a punctured neighborhood. \item \textbf{Saddle.} If there exist indices $i,j$ such that $|\mu_{i}|<1<|\mu_{j}|$, then $c^{*}$ is a hyperbolic saddle point.
+The local stable and unstable manifolds have dimensions equal to the number of eigenvalues with $|\mu_{i}|<1$ and $|\mu_{i}| > 1$, respectively. \end{enumerate} \end{theorem}

-The classification follows from the linearization \eqref{eq:jacobian_final} and standard results in dynamical systems.
-For hyperbolic fixed points, the stable manifold theorem \cite{shub1987} guarantees the existence of local stable and unstable manifolds.
+\begin{proof} The linearization of the return map $F$ at the critical point $c^{*}$ is provided by Proposition~\ref{prop:linearization}: